-Title of Item: Resolution requesting an amendment to the United States Constitution to clarify that corporations are not people and financial contributions are not speech Explanation: Mr. Jake Gellar-Goad, Eastern Organizer of Democracy North Carolina, contacted City Council Members and staff and requested that this item be placed on the City Council agenda for consideration by Council.
+Title of Item: Resolution requesting an amendment to the United States Constitution to clarify that corporations are not people and financial contributions are not speech contacted City Council Members and staff and requested that this item be placed on the City Council agenda for consideration by Council.
 Two Council Members asked the City Manager to include the item on the agenda.
-Fiscal Note: No fiscal impact to the City Recommendation: Consider the resolution requesting an amendment to the United States Constitution to clarify that corporations are not people and financial contributions are not speech